I Trust

-I Trust (stylized in sentence case) is the third Korean extended play by South Korean girl group (G)I-dle.
+I Trust (stylized in sentence case) is the third Korean extended play (fourth overall) by South Korean girl group (G)I-dle.
 It was released digitally on April 6, 2020 and physically on April 7, 2020 by Cube Entertainment.
-I Trust features 5 tracks including the pre-released single "Lion" and the lead single "Oh My God", which was produced and written by Jeon Soyeon alongside Big Sancho.
+I Trust features 5 tracks including the previously released single "Lion" and the lead single "Oh My God", which was produced and written by Soyeon alongside Big Sancho.
 The physical version is available in two versions: "True" and "Lie".
 I Trust is the followup to their second EP I Made, released in 2019.

 The EP debuted atop the Gaon Album Chart and became (G)I-dle's best selling work since debut, selling 112,075 copies in its first week.

 Background and release

 On February 18, 2020, it was reported that (G)I-dle were set to comeback in mid-March ahead of their world tour I-Land: Who Am I. It was also reported that the group were filming a music video on the same day.
 The release, however, was postponed due to the COVID-19 pandemic.

 On March 19, 2020, Cube Entertainment announced that (G)I-dle would be making a comeback with an extended play in early April.
 They had already completed their album jacket photoshoot, filming of the music video and were in the final stages of comeback preparations.
 Later the same month, Cube officially announced their comeback with the released artwork teaser image of the third mini-album I Trust through their official social network service.
 The teaser contains the album name and release date.

-I Trust is (G)I-dle's third 'I' series following I Am and I Made.
+I Trust is (G)I-dle's third release in the 'I' series, following I Am and I Made.
 I Trust comes from setting the subject of belief as "myself".
 The theme of the album is 'I trust = I trust myself' and through this (G)I-dle showcases their own unique confidence.
 Soyeon revealed she got inspired by watching isekai anime, KonoSuba: God's Blessing on this Wonderful World!
 Legend of Crimson for the whole album concept.